quephird/quartzite-test/README.md

 This will create the schema for Quartz, then run the demo.

+TODO: Add more details about the Quartzite API, querying the database after a job has run.

 ## Conclusions

-One of the things that was most disappointing was discovering that once jobs complete successfully, trigger records are deleted from the database.
-It is the trigger records which record the statuses of the running jobs, but even if jobs fail, the corresponding trigger records are deleted.
+One of the things that was most disappointing about Quartzite (and really Quartz) was discovering that once jobs complete successfully, trigger records are deleted from the database.
+It is the trigger records which record the statuses of running jobs, but even if jobs fail, the corresponding trigger records are deleted.
 Moreover, there is nothing in the `qrtz_job_details` table that denotates final state nor otherwise differentiates successfully completed from failed ones.
+That is a key feature that we need for another project and in a sense a dealbreaker for our using this library.

 ## Future plans